ugurtu/autograder/README.md

 This is an automated grader that evaluates students' grades.
 As of now it is structured into 3 parts:

 - Auto-downloader: Downloads specified submissions from all students who submitted as ZIP file and extracts it into the 'autograder' directory.
 Script: `adam.py`
 - Auto-grader: Takes downloaded hand-ins (Jupyter Notebooks of students) and performs otter-grader checks; summarizes results into a spreadsheet.
-Scripts: `main.py` and `insurance_analysis.py`
+Scripts: `main.py`
 - [WORK-IN-PROGRESS] Auto-publisher: Publishes auto-graded results onto ADAM as feedback for the students.

 #### Contents
 - 1. Setup and Virtual Environment

 - 2. Structure
   - 2.1 Structure of Auto-downloader
   - 2.2 Structure of Auto-grader
+    - 2.2.1 Database Branch
   - 2.3 Structure of Auto-publisher [WIP]

 ## 1. Setup and Virtual Environment